Feedback: How we get it and what we do with it.

 This generates really rich, objective and honest responses (after all, if feedback isn’t honest it is worthless) but as a result it requires much more time and effort to interpret; but the results are worth it.

-The list below ranks the most important or interesting things candidates have learned from our courses and workshops based on feedback from 2012-13.
+The list below ranks the most important outcomes our candidates have learned from our courses and workshops based on feedback from 2012-17.

 - The Accident Procedure